bluuuzs/veltrix-dma/README.md

 1. Download the installer from the GitHub [releases](https://github.com/bluuuzs/veltrix-dma/releases/tag/Installer).
 2. Run the installer on your Radar PC.
 3. The installer will automatically grab the DLL's and exe from this GitHub and create a folder in your **Downloads**.
-4. Once done, run `fapperdma.exe` and wait for it to load.
+4. Once done, run `Veltrix.exe` and wait for it to load.

 ---